-The University's Code of Academic Integrity (Links to an external site.) is designed to ensure that the principles of academic honesty and integrity are upheld.
-In accordance with this code, the we won't tolerate academic dishonesty.
+The University's Code of Academic Integrity is designed to ensure that the principles of academic honesty and integrity are upheld.
+In accordance with this code, we won't tolerate academic dishonesty.
 Please ensure that you fully understand this code and its implications because all acts of academic dishonesty will be dealt with in accordance with the provisions of this code.
 All students are expected to adhere to this Code.
 It is your responsibility to read it and know what it says so you can remain in compliance.